banool/recreation-gov-campsite-checker/README.md

 # Campsite Availability Scraping

-**Thanks to https://github.com/bri-bri/yosemite-camping for getting me most of the way there.**
+**This has been updated to work with the new recreation.gov site and API!!!**

 This script scrapes the https://recreation.gov website for campsite availabilities.